Skip to content

 4. UnCruise Adventures (US small-ship adventure)

 UnCruise Adventures is the structural pick for US small-ship adventure cruising.
-Based in Seattle with US-flagged ships, UnCruise specializes in Alaska, Pacific Northwest, Hawaii, Costa Rica/Panama, and Sea of Cortez itineraries.
+Based in Seattle with US-flagged ships, UnCruise specializes in Alaska, Hawaii, Mexico/Sea of Cortez, Costa Rica/Panama, and Galapagos itineraries.

 Fleet: 9 small ships ranging 22-86 passengers: